CiscoDevNet/terraform-provider-mso/website/docs/r/schema_template_service_graph.html.markdown

 * `service_graph_name` - (Required) Name of the Service Graph.
 * `description` - (Optional) Description of Service Graph.
 * `service_node` - (Required) List of service nodes attached to the Service Graph.
 At least one service node is required.
     * `type` - (Required) The name of the service node type.
 Built-in values are `firewall`, `load-balancer` and `other`.
-Custom node types created via `mso_service_node_type` are also supported.
+Custom node types created via `mso_service_node_type` are also supported on Nexus Dashboard (ND) 4.2 / NDO 5.2 and earlier.

-## NOTE ##
+## Note ##

-The NDO API does not support removing service nodes from an existing Service Graph.
+* The NDO API does not support removing service nodes from an existing Service Graph.
 To reduce the number of nodes, the Service Graph must be deleted and recreated.

+* As of Nexus Dashboard (ND) 4.3 / NDO 5.3, the platform no longer allows creating custom service node types; only the built-in `firewall`, `load-balancer` and `other` types can be used as `service_node.type`.
+See the `mso_service_node_type` resource documentation for details.

 ## Attribute Reference ##